Take Home Hearing Aid Trials

 1. The Hearing Review.
 The Case Against a Trial Period.
 Retrieved 7th September, 2021 from https://www.hearingreview.com/hearing-products/hearing-aids/ite/the-case-against-a-trial-period.

-Amazing Hearing strongly discourage any patients seeking solutions for their hearing loss to take up trial set.
+Amazing Hearing strongly discourages any patients seeking solutions for their hearing loss to take up trial set.
 Appropriate assessment and hearing aid recommendation should be explained during consultation.

 Our team of experienced consultants and audiologists will be here to assist you through your hearing journey, which is a lifetime.